David Bentley Hart

-David Bentley Hart (born February 20, 1965) is an American philosopher, theologian, essayist, cultural commentator, fiction author, and religious studies scholar.
+David Bentley Hart (born February 20, 1965) is an American philosopher, theologian, essayist, fiction author, and religious studies scholar.
 He is the author of twenty-four books (including translations), as well as over one thousand essays, reviews, and papers.
 From a predominantly Anglican family background, Hart became Eastern Orthodox when he was twenty-one.
 His academic works focus on Christian metaphysics, philosophy of mind, Indian and East Asian religion, Asian languages, classics, and literature as well as a New Testament translation.
-Books with wider audiences include The Doors of the Sea, Atheist Delusions, That All Shall Be Saved, Roland in Moonlight, and All Things Are Full of Gods.
+Books with wider audiences include The Doors of the Sea, Atheist Delusions, The Experience of God, That All Shall Be Saved, Roland in Moonlight, A Roland Colonnade, and All Things Are Full of Gods.

 Born and raised in Maryland, Hart regularly references his family roots and the Baltimore Orioles in his writing.
 Hart graduated with a BA in interdisciplinary study from the University of Maryland, completed an MPhil in theology at Cambridge University, and then a PhD in religious studies at the University of Virginia.
 Hart received the Templeton Fellowship at the University of Notre Dame Institute for Advanced Study in 2015.

 Hart's translation of the New Testament was published in 2017 with a second edition in 2023.
 Five of his books have received awards or book of the year recognitions.
 Hart has written essays on diverse topics such as art, baseball, literature, consciousness, the problem of evil, apokatastasis, theosis, fairies, film, and politics.
 Hart maintains a subscription newsletter called Leaves in the Wind that features original essays and conversations with other thinkers.

 Early life

-Hart notes that most of his ancestors lived in Maryland for generations since their arrival there in 1634.
+Most of his ancestors remained in Maryland for generations after arriving there in 1634.
 Born in Howard County and graduating from Wilde Lake High School in 1982 with classes in Latin and Greek, Hart was a National Merit Scholar.
 Hart grew up with two older brothers and writes that this "has always made me feel more like a creature of the 1960s and early 1970s than do some of my friends of roughly my age."

 Hart writes that "regional pride dictated that the tender souls of schoolchildren be regularly exposed to the works of H. L. Mencken" and that this shaped his own writing style so that he would spend his life "striving to suppress my assassin's smile while heaping one elaborately vituperative subordinate clause atop another."
 Outside the high school curriculum, Hart took up French, German, Spanish, Italian, Russian, and modern Greek.
 At the University of Maryland, Hart studied classics, history, world literature, religious studies and philosophy while also learning to read Chinese and Sanskrit.
 As a teenager, Hart started to read the early Church Fathers along with contemporary Eastern Orthodox theologians, converting to Orthodoxy at the age of twenty-one.